 WooCommerce hosting that includes Redis support

 , you can efficiently cache product queries, category listings, and customer data.
-This ensures your store maintains lightning-fast performance even during peak shopping periods.
+This ensures your store maintains better response times during shopping peaks when the cache hit rate is healthy.

 Enhanced Scalability